Vishalkumarjaiswal16/Mine-Sarthi/README.md

 - A **bidirectional data pipeline** handling thousands of metrics per second
 - An **AI-powered speed control service** that operates autonomously
 - A **React-based command center** with real-time analytics and alerts
-- A **Dockerized microservices architecture** ready for cloud deployment

 ---